Using the right words and phrases on a sales call can have a big influence on the outcome. But what are the best sales statements to use?

 “I’m sorry to bother you, Sir/Madam, but I thought you would be interested to know that…”

-Opening with an apology will immediately set you apart from the norm.
+Opening with an apology will immediately set the agent apart from the norm.

 “I’ll only take a moment of your time, Sir/Madam…”

-The customer will appreciate the fact that you value his or her time.
+The customer will appreciate the fact that the agent values his/her time.